*** Read the Review HERE - New Oura Ring Review: Revolutionary New Smart Ring Continues To Impress ***

 Updated January 2018: The new second generation Oura ring is here.
-You can pre-order now - use discount code FERGUS to save $100 off the new ring.
+You can pre-order now - use discount code ALEXF to save $50 off the new ring.
 Learn more about it HERE.

 Updated September 2017: Is the new Oura Ring the perfect heath & fitness wearable?
 A device that not only accurately measures sleep and activity, but can interpret that data and be a personal ‘lifestyle coach’?
 It very well maybe.